codygreen/llm_api_server/objective1/README.md

 To get started, we will need to install a Jupyter Notebook.

+An [interactive demo](https://app.revel.vivun.com/demos/2258dcce-cf99-45e7-8dc1-29b6437de242/paths/94f47199-14a8-4779-8f1c-4c0a812dee46) has been provided to demonstrate the Hugging Face model page and the Jupyter Notebook steps if this is your first time using either.

 ## Deploy Jupyter Server

 For this step, we will leverage a pre-built Jupyter Notebook container.
 Run the following commands to start the container: